khadra1/Project-3-Connectivity/README.md

 - Interactive Bar chart visualising world countries connectivity data collected by the World Bank from 2000 to 2020 which connects with world map when option is submitted.

 - Interactive World Map with dynamic legend that changes according to datasets with a year slider from 2000-2020.
-Same dataset as the countries chart is used and the submit button in that chart also control the map.
+Same dataset as the countries chart is used here and the submit button in that chart also controls the map.

 - Interactive Grouped Bar Chart for World Regions Gender and Age connectivity data collected by the ITU.

 # Dashboard
+### This Dashboard has business and developmental uses.
 From our dashboard you can view the changes in internet and phone usage in countries and regions around the world.
 There is a clear increase in mobile phones as landlines decrease.
-In some parts of the world people's first, and often only, connection the internet is through mobile phones.
+In some parts of the world people's first, and often only, connection to the internet is through mobile phones.

 # Data Sources: